awsdocs/amazon-forecast-developer-guide/doc_source/holidays.md

 ## Enabling the Holidays Featurization<a name="enabling-holidays"></a>

-The Holidays featurization is included in Amazon Forecast as a [Supplementary Feature](API_SupplementaryFeature.md), and is enabled before training a predictor\.
+The Holidays featurization is included in Amazon Forecast as an [Additional Dataset](API_AdditionalDataset.md), and is enabled before training a predictor\.
 After you choose a country, Holidays applies that country’s holiday calendar to every item in your dataset during training\.

  You can enable Holidays using the Amazon Forecast console or the Forecast Software Development Kit \(SDK\)\.

 ------
 #### [ Forecast SDK ]

-Using the [ `CreatePredictor`](API_CreatePredictor.md) operation, enable Holidays by adding `"Name": "holiday`" and setting `"Value"` to a two\-letter country code\.
+Using the [`CreateAutoPredictor`](API_CreateAutoPredictor.md) operation, enable Holidays by adding `"Name": "holiday`" and setting `"Configuration"` to map `"CountryCode"` a two\-letter country code\.
 See [Country Codes](#holidays-country-codes)\.

 For example, to include the USA holiday calendar, use the following code\.

 ```
-      "InputDataConfig": {
+      "DataConfig": {
-        "SupplementaryFeatures": [
+        "AdditionalDatasets": [
             {
                 "Name": "holiday",
-                "Value": "US"
+                "Configuration": {
+                    "CountryCode" : ["US"]
                 }
+            },
           ]
         },
 ```